-CRISIS: Fentanyl addiction on the rise in Kansas
+Crisis: Fentanyl addiction on the rise in Kansas

 Bel Aire Recovery Center says fentanyl use is becoming a growing problem.
 They say they have had a 60% increase in people seeking treatment for the drug compared to last year.

-The Director of Business Development at Bel Aire Recovery Center, Dennis Pinkerton, says patients are getting younger and younger.
+Dennis Pinkerton, director of business development at Bel Aire Recovery Center, says patients are getting younger and younger.

-KSN Reporter Jessica Watson was able to talk to two people in recovery who were anonymously willing to talk about their stories to help others.
+KSN News was able to talk to two people in recovery who were anonymously willing to talk about their stories to help others.

-The 19-year-old, who is recovering from a fentanyl addiction, said at one point he knew more than 30 of his peers were also addicted to the drug.
+The 19-year-old man, who is recovering from a fentanyl addiction, said at one point he knew more than 30 of his peers were also addicted to the drug.
 Now, he says he cannot even count how many are.

 He said when he first took the drug, he did not even know what it was.